Soil stabilization is essential to build and maintain infrastructure. In this article, we’ll weigh the pros and cons of 11 soil stabilization methods:

 Chemical soil stabilization uses man-made compounds like cement, lime, polymers, and chlorides.

 Cement soil stabilization mixes soil, water, and cement (usually either Portland or blended).
 Hardened cement binds soil particles together for a stronger surface.
-This method works well with coarse-grained soils and aggregates, and it’s most common on unpaved roads.
+This method works well with coarse-grained soils and aggregates, and it’s common on paved roads.

 Cement is extremely strong, water-impermeable, chemical-resistant, and weather-resistant.
 Compared to other soil stabilization products, cement is brittle and prone to cracking.
 It also requires the right temperature, soil moisture, and mixing process to work properly.
 And finally, it’s very expensive.